Awokens/ApplicationCommandHandler/README.md

 # Application Command Handler

-The goal of this project is to simplify creating application commands for Discord bots using Discord.js.
+This project's purpose is to simplify the creation of Discord bot commands using Discord.js by building the Discord client and managing command registration.

 ## Installation
 To install the required packages, run the following command: